Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 ### $\texttt{Copy Constructor}$

-Copy constructor can be regard as a particular constructor with a reference of the same `class` as the only parameter.
+Copy constructor can be regard as a particular constructor with a reference of the same `class` or `struct` as the only parameter.

 The reference can be whether constant or non-constant reference.